 Even though both German Pointers and Labrador Retrievers were bred as work dogs, they were also bred to be companions that the hunters and fishers could take home with them.
 As a result, these breeds are incredible family animals that are highly lovable and fun for everyone, making the German Shorthaired Lab a lovable pooch too.

 One thing that Labrador Retrievers are known for is their water repellent coat.
 This coat allowed them to pull fishing lines for the Canadian fishers, even in colder temperatures.
 Because of this trait, German Shorthaired Labs are water repellent as well.

 German Shorthaired Labs are a great breed for active families who want a fun and loving dog.
 Because of its parent breeds, this variety is highly intelligent and active while still being man’s best friend.
 Just about any active family would love to have this dog in their home.

 You should select a different breed if you live in an apartment or cannot keep up with this dog’s intense exercise requirements.
-Even though it’s a bit disappointing that you can’t get this dog, it’s always best to get a dog that you know you can care for perfectly.
+Even though it’s a bit disappointing that you can’t get this dog, if you’re in this situation, it’s always best to get a dog that you know you can care for perfectly.